 The employee is employed by the District and not in any particular location.
 Thus, during the term of this Contract and/or for other contract year(s) the Superintendent may transfer the employee to different positions, work days, or work shifts within the District.
 The Superintendent may reassign the employee at any time.

 The employee shall report to work on time, and at times specified by his/her Supervisors, and shall notify his/her immediate Supervisor as far in advance as is possible when he/she will be absent from work due to illness, or for any other reason.
-Any leave taken must be for reasons for which, and for the time periods for which, leave is approved by Board policies.
+Any leave taken must be for reasons for which, and for the time periods for which, leave is approved by the law or Board policies.

 The employee shall at all times when working for the District wear clean clothing and present a clean personal appearance.

 The employee shall maintain all licensures/certifications required for the position to which he/she is assigned at his/her own expense, unless the district agrees otherwise in writing.
-The employee shall also attend all training required and provided by the District.
+The employee shall also participate and/or attend all workshops, training, and inservice programs as required by the District or by law, regulation or Board policy.

 In performing work for the District, the employee shall utilize only tools, equipment, and property issued by, or approved for use by, the District, and shall not alter such property without authorization by his/her immediate Supervisor.

+In consideration of being provided District technology and equipment to utilize in the course of performing the employee’s duties, the employee agrees to keep and maintain such technology and equipment in good condition and to use it in a careful and appropriate manner.
+The employee further agrees to reimburse the District for the cost for the repair or replacement of all District property that is damaged beyond normal wear and tear while in the employee’s custody and care.

 The employee may be subject to disciplinary action, including dismissal for cause, for one or more of the reasons set out in current Board Policy.
 Dismissal for cause, or other disciplinary action, shall be administered in accordance with applicable Board policies.
 The employee will be given notification of cause and will be afforded appropriate due process.
 Termination or nonrenewal for reasons of misconduct set forth in Board Policy shall preclude future employment with the District.

 In accordance with state law and Board policy, the Superintendent may make a reduction in force due to reductions in funding, enrollment, changes in the district or school boundaries, or for other compelling reasons as determined by the Superintendent.

-The Board/District does not discriminate in regard to employment, retention, promotion, demotion, transfer or dismissal because of race, color, religion, sex, genetic information, national or ethnic origin, political affiliation, age, disabling condition, or limitations related to pregnancy, childbirth, or related medical conditions.

 AGREED TO AS OF THE DATE ABOVE:

 Russellville Independent School District